philippabele/developers-guide-to-linux/01_basic_commands/060_input_output_redirection/061_redirection_explained.md

 # Introduction Input/Output Redirection
 In this section input/output (I/O) redirection will be explained.
-THe according chapter in the Linux command line is 1.6
+The according chapter in the Linux command line is 1.6

 ## Standard Input, Output, Error
 Standard output (stdout) and standard error (stderr) follow the Unix philosophy of everything is a file.
 If a program on the command line needs to output its result it writes them to the *stdout* file, status messages like errors are written into the *stderr* file.